-What is Computer Science?
+What Does it Mean to Study Computer Science?

-Those seeking a college degree in computer science may find that such a degree opens the door to a variety of exciting career choices.
+Those seeking a college degree in computer science may find that such a technology degree opens the door to a variety of exciting career choices.
 As institutions, businesses, and organizations continue to integrate increasingly sophisticated computer technologies into their frameworks the need for individuals skilled in computer science continues to grow.

 The job titles that fall under the heading of computer science vary from organization to organization.
 However, each position typically requires specialized training and experience with particular software and hardware programs.
 Individuals trained in computer science often specialize and work as systems analysts, database administrators, or computer scientists focusing on research and theoretical issues.

 Career Education in Computer Science